Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Model and Methods

 \subsection{Theoretical Framework: Spectral Representation}

 To provide a mathematical basis for the observed forces and stability, we introduce a spectral representation of the network dynamics.

 \textbf{Matrix Representation of Weights:} While kernel Hopfield networks do not store an explicit $N \times N$ weight matrix, the effective linear operator $\bm{W}$ in the high-dimensional feature space $\mathcal{H}$ governs the dynamics.
 Crucially, this operator is finite-rank and can be fully characterized by the stored patterns and the learned dual variables.
 Let $\phi: \mathbb{R}^N \to \mathcal{H}$ be the feature mapping associated with the RBF kernel, which maps the input state into a high-dimensional Reproducing Kernel Hilbert Space (RKHS) $\mathcal{H}$.
 Let $\boldsymbol{\Phi} = [\phi(\boldsymbol{\xi}^1), \dots, \phi(\boldsymbol{\xi}^P)]$ be the feature matrix collecting the mapped patterns.
-The weight operator can be written as:
+While the network is trained by optimizing the per-neuron dual variables $\alpha_{\mu i}$ (a $P \times N$ set of coefficients), our theoretical analysis focuses on the collective interaction between patterns in the feature space.
+The weight operator $\bm{W}$ can be represented as: